apache/geode-site/README.md

   - {geode-site}/website/content/community/index.html
   - {geode-site}/website/content/docs/index.html
   - {geode-site}/website/content/releases/index.html

+A couple of notes specific to documentation:

+  - The Geode website is not equipped to understand the `redirects.rb` substitutions provided with the Geode and Geode Native user guides.
+On this site, the file `website/content/.htaccess` provides redirect information.
+Edit this file on the __master__ branch, and the `gradlew publish` operation will propagate your changes to the __asf-site__ branch.
   - If you need to change the layout or styling of the site, then you will probably need to change an HTML, JS or CSS file on the __asf-site__ branch.